 BE PATIENT WITH YOURSELF.
-Clinical teaching is a difficult job.
-Organize your time; get enough rest; eat well; and avoid undue stress while student teaching.
+Clinical teaching is both intensive and exciting.
+Organize your time; get enough rest; eat well; and avoid undue stress while clinical teaching.
 You will perform best if you are fresh and mentally alert.
-Most importantly, enjoy your experience!
+Most importantly, be reflective and enjoy your experience!